Skip to main content

 For runnable code examples, check out the guide on patch sizes.

-To address this, you can provide a patchSize parameter to infer the image in "patches" and avoid blocking the UI.
-You will likely also want to provide a padding parameter:
+To address this, we can provide a patchSize parameter to infer the image in "patches" and avoid blocking the UI.
+We will likely also want to provide a padding parameter:

 ({